I am broadly interested in Probabilistic Machine Learning, Perception and Geometry,

 2d Topology Optimization

-We built a dataset of optimized topologies and intermediate optimization steps at low-resolution (64x64) and
+We built a dataset of optimized topologies and intermediate optimization steps at

 high-resolution (256x256) with constraints.